MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 ##### Whole number

+**Note:** Python does not always round up when a value has 5 tenths.
+Instead it rounds to the nearest even number!

 The round function can also be used to return a value without any decimal places (integer).

 The following example will return a value of 4.